hikite1/Adventure-Story/README.md

 ERRORS - None Known.

-BUGS - some heroes get 1 extra hp, after battle is chosen None is printed cant find what is causing this
+BUGS - some heroes get 1 extra hp, after battle is chosen None is printed cant find what is causing this, some bugs if you replay story after completion

-IN DEVELOPMENT - create a dynamic solution within your Python script to detect the screen size and adjust/remove the ASCII art accordingly.
+IN DEVELOPMENT - create a dynamic solution within your Python script to detect the screen size and adjust/remove the ASCII art accordingly, rearrange methods to more appropriate files

 FUTURE IDEAS - combat actions(spells, potions, scrolls) add feats, skills, size modifiers, intiative rolls, and saving throws